Frequently asked questions

 Activities are advertised on Facebook, the College website, noticeboards around College, and through tutorials.

-Why not join the Student Association and improve your learner experience?
+Why not become a learner rep and improve your learner experience?
 This is a great addition to your CV and the more you put in, the more you get out!
 Get involved and represent the views of other students to ensure you enjoy your time at East Riding College.

 What can reception do for me?